HPC-SimTools/IPS-framework/doc/intro.rst

 Developers of the IPS framework and services, or brave souls who wish to understand how these pieces work, should look at the :doc:`code listings<the_code>`.
 The code listings here will include internal and external APIs.
 The developer guides include information about the design of the IPS at a high level and the framework and managers at a lower level to acquaint developers with the structures and mechanisms that are used in the IPS framework source code.

-Component developers should also contribute and update the documentation associated with each component in the :doc:`Component Guides<component_guides/component_guides>` section.

 Acknowledgments
 ---------------